-This management information circular (the "Information Circular") is furnished in connection with the solicitation by management of Arizona Sonoran Copper Company Inc. (the "Company" or "ASCU") of proxies to be used at the annual meeting of shareholders of the Company (the "Meeting") on June 21, 2023 at 10:30 a.m.
-(Toronto time) and at all postponement(s) or adjournment(s) thereof, for the purposes set forth in the notice of annual meeting of shareholders (the "Notice") accompanying this Information Circular.
-The Meeting will be held in a virtual only format, accessible via https://virtual-meetings.tsxtrust.com/en/1490 using the password: arizona2023.
-Shareholders will not be able to attend the Meeting in person.
-A summary of the information shareholders will need to attend the Meeting is provided below.
-See "Attending the Meeting".
+This management information circular (the "Information Circular") is furnished in connection with the solicitation by management of Arizona Sonoran Copper Company Inc. (the "Company" or "ASCU") of proxies to be used at the in-person annual meeting of shareholders of the Company (the "Meeting") on June 17, 2025 at 10:30 a.m.
+EDT and at all postponement(s) or adjournment(s) thereof, for the purposes set forth in the notice of annual meeting of shareholders (the "Notice") accompanying this Information Circular.
+The Meeting will be held in an in-person format, accessible in person at the offices of Bennett Jones, Suite 3400, 100 King Street West, Toronto, ON.
+M5X 1A4 and a dial in option for shareholders to listen to the Meeting, details are provided in this Information Circular.